Home

 The Archaeological Resource Service library contains numerous documents pertaining to soils, hydrology, geology, geomorphology, and natural history as well as historic topographic and geodetic survey maps which can be utilized in order to understand the distribution and function of cultural resources in their environmental context.
 While our particular geographic specialization centers around the greater San Francisco Bay region, related to the firm's geographic location in the North Bay area, the collection also includes pertinent natural historical and socio-cultural data on central and southern California, Baja California, the Pacific Northwest, the Great Basin, and the Plains.

-Archaeological Resource Service maintains an extensive inventory of field and laboratory equipment to handle a variety of field circumstances.
+Archaeological Resource Service Archaeological Resource Service maintains an extensive inventory of field and laboratory equipment to handle a variety of field circumstances.
 The firm pioneered the definition of site boundaries using hand augers and designed specialized field survey, excavation, construction monitoring, and data recordation techniques to deal with the various kinds of cultural resources that may be found during the development process.

 Archaeological Resource Service maintains its own laboratory facilities where the analysis of the bulk of material recovered from survey and testing takes place.
 Laboratory technicians, graphic artists, and photographers assist in the analysis of recovered artifacts.
 We maintain a conservation laboratory where materials such as animal bones as well as metal or glass are cleaned, reconstructed, classified, and preserved for comparative purposes or museum display.
 We also assist private and public clients in arranging temporary or permanent storage facilities for analyzed collections.
-We also assist museums in complying with the provisions of the federal Native America Grave Protection and Repatriation Act (NAGPRA) in regards the proper treatment and disposition of human skeletal remains that may be held in the museums’ possession.
+We also assist museums and tribes in complying with the provisions of the federal Native America Grave Protection and Repatriation Act (NAGPRA) in regards the proper treatment and disposition of human skeletal remains that may be held in the museums’ possession.

-Records are currently maintained for the following 18 counties in northern California:
+California Archaeological siteRecords are currently maintained for the following 18 counties in northern California:

 Alameda, Colusa, Contra Costa, Del Norte, Humboldt, Lake, Marin, Mendocino, Monterey, Napa, San Benito, San Francisco, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, and Yolo.

-Other professional memberships include the following:
+Other supported organizations include the following:

 Society for California Archaeology Pacific Coast Archaeological Society